-Much attention is focused on the lawyering and advice, but often overlooked is the technology necessary to be applied by monitoring firms in order to provide such advice.
+Much attention is focused on lawyering and advice, but often overlooked is the technology necessary to be applied by monitoring firms in order to provide such advice.
 A monitoring platform must be able to accurately identify eligible losses and potential claims before filing deadlines.
 Easily navigable monitoring platforms with technological innovations can save time and simplify the decision-making process for institutions to evaluate their legal options.
 Be sure to inquire about technology and, where possible, include technically savvy team members in the inquiry process.

 6. Receive Regular Updates From Monitoring Firms

-Your institution should receive regular updates from monitoring firms that includes relevant information about your institution’s portfolio, including investment losses, the cause(s) of any such losses, potential claims, and legal options available.
+Your institution should receive regular updates from monitoring firms that include relevant information about your institution’s portfolio, including investment losses, the cause(s) of any such losses, potential claims, and legal options available.
 Understandability and customization options can be key differentiators between firms or platforms.

 7. Actively Monitor Your Investment Portfolio